WebReflection/query-result/README.md

 // QuerySelector won't find anything
 $('body p', node)
 ```
+If you are not sure if your target browsers will support such functionality,
+you can always include this little [dom4 polyfill]([dom4 polyfill](https://github.com/WebReflection/dom4#dom4)).

 #### :first
 If a string contains the pseudo selector `:first` at its end,